 - Wash your hands regularly with soap and water for 20 seconds and/or use hand sanitizer regularly (supplies will be available in labs and offices)

 - Masks should be worn at all times in the Kelvin Building except where alone in a designated office

 - Clean work areas before and after work

-If you have any further questions about any aspect of the above guidance, please contact your RGL or Lab Coordinator (if you don’t know who that is for your Research Group, your RGL can help), Craig Buttar or John Marshall.
+If you have any further questions about any aspect of the above guidance, please contact your RGL, Lab Coordinator, Craig Buttar or John Marshall.